Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Methodology

 \subsection{Dataset split}

-The validation for dataset 1 applied nested Leave-One-Subject-Out Cross-Validation (LOSOCV), as shown in Fig.~\ref{fig:LOSO1}.
+The validation for dataset 1 applied nested Leave-One-Subject-Out Cross-Validation (LOSOCV).
 For each outer loop, the data from one subject was in the test set whereas the rest was in the training set.
 For hyperparameters tuning, in each inner loop, a single subject was excluded from the validation set.
 In other words, the best average weighted f1-scores of all validation sets in the inner loops were obtained.
-The model with the best hyperparameters is then applied to the test set in the outer loop.
+The best model hyperparameters and the best feature set were then applied to the test set in the outer loop.
+The final evaluation performance was calculated from all test sets.

 The validation for dataset 2 was similar to dataset 1.
-The only difference is that dataset 1 was also included in the training set, to further improve the classification performance, as shown in Fig.~\ref{fig:LOSO2}.
+The only difference is that dataset 1 was also included in the training set, to further improve the classification performance.